 Tilt table test

-A tilt table test is used to evaluate the cause of unexplained fainting (syncope).
+A tilt table test is used to evaluate the cause of unexplained fainting.

 Why it's done

-Potential complications include:
+Potential complications of a tilt table test include:

-- Prolonged low blood pressure
+- Continued low blood pressure after the test

 These complications usually go away when the table is returned to a horizontal position.

 You might be asked not to eat or drink for two hours or more before a tilt table test.
 You can take your medications as usual unless your health care provider tells you otherwise.

 What you can expect

 - Has you lie flat on a table that has a footboard and places straps around you to hold you in place.